noahjkrueger/KBMSTR/README.md

     }

 ### The "return_to_home" Flag
 This is a magical flag, deserving of its own section.
-It is this flag within the configuration file that changes how keyboard layouts are generated, both in terms of final layout and efficiency.
+It is this flag within the configuration file that changes how the keyboard layouts are generated, both in terms of final layout and efficiency.

 After the dataset is initialized, how the data is used differs with respect to the value of this flag.

-When this flag is set to 'True', the fitness judgement of each keyboard in each generation assumes that once a keystroke is completed by a finger, that finger returns to it's initial position.
+When this flag is set to 'True', the fitness judgment of each keyboard in each generation assumes that once a keystroke is completed by a finger, that finger returns to its initial position.
-This means that the program can calculate the fitness for a keyboard in constant time; we can simply calculate the distance from the home key to the key corresponding to the character times the numer of occurrences of that character (times two, as the finger moves back to the home key).
+This means that the program can calculate the fitness for a keyboard in constant time; we can simply calculate the distance from the home key to the key corresponding to the character times the number of occurrences of that character (times two, as the finger moves back to the home key).

 However, what if we care about the order of the keys?
 This is where setting this flag to 'False' comes into play.
-With this configuration, the fitness judgement of each keyboard in each generation assumes that one a key is pressed, the finger remains there until the same finger is needed again (i.e. the finger does not return to home).
+With this configuration, the fitness judgment of each keyboard in each generation assumes that once a key is pressed, the finger remains there until the same finger is needed again (i.e. the finger does not return to home).
 This is more accurate to how a person actually types, but in order to achieve this, more complex calculations are needed.
 As a result, we need to iterate through each character of the dataset for each keyboard in order to preserve the ordering of charters.
 This means that calculating the fitness